-- Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix). - PAH was confirmed by right heart catheterization with all of the following pretreatment (before any PAH therapy) results: - Mean pulmonary arterial pressure (mPAP) > 20 mmHg - Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - Pulmonary vascular resistance (PVR) >2 ≥ 5 Wood units while member is stable on at least two PAH medications
+- Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix). - PAH was confirmed by right heart catheterization with all of the following pretreatment (before any PAH therapy) results: - Mean pulmonary arterial pressure (mPAP) > 20 mmHg - Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - Pulmonary vascular resistance (PVR) >2 Wood units - The requested medication will be used as add-on therapy.